Lötschberg railway: Construction

 During the construction of the Lötschberg line, there were several fatal accidents.
 On the evening of 29 February 1908 the construction caused an avalanche which hit a hotel and killed 12 of its guests who were eating dinner.
-On 24 July 1908 a collapse caused by leaking water in the Lötschberg tunnel killed 25 people, all but three of the shift workers present.
-This collapse forced a detour in the tunnel around the weak strata that collapsed.
+On 24 July 1908 a collapse of weak strata caused a sudden flood in the Lötschberg tunnel killing 25 people, all but three of the workers on the shift.
+This disaster forced a realignment of the tunnel route bypassing the area of weak strata.

-Originally it was planned to open the line on 1 March 1912, but this date was twice delayed by the decision to build double line through the main tunnel and make provision for future double track elsewhere.
-On 15 July 1913 electrification of the line work was completed and a limited service began.
+Originally it was planned to open the line on 1 March 1912, but this date was twice delayed by the decision to build a double track line through the main tunnel and make provision for future double track on the rest of the line.
+On 15 July 1913 electrification of the line was completed and a limited service began.
 On 16 September 1913 a more complete schedule began with 16 trains, including four international express trains.

-Completion of Tunnels
+Completion of tunnels

-The date of the breakthroughs of the approach tunnels were as follows.
+The dates of the breakthroughs of the approach tunnels were as follows.